Melanoma: Targeted therapy

 Melanoma cells have mutations that allow them to survive and grow indefinitely in the body.
 Small-molecule targeted therapies work by blocking the genes involved in pathways for tumor proliferation and survival.
 The main treatments are BRAF, C-Kit and NRAS inhibitors.
 These inhibitors work to inhibit the downstream pathways involved in cell proliferation and tumour development due to specific gene mutations.
 People can be treated with small-molecule targeted inhibitors if they are positive for the specific mutation.
 BRAF inhibitors, such as vemurafenib and dabrafenib and a MEK inhibitor trametinib are the most effective, approved treatments for BRAF positive melanoma.
 Melanoma tumors can develop resistance during therapy which can make therapy no longer effective, but combining the use of BRAF and MEK inhibitors may create a fast and lasting melanoma therapy response.

-A number of treatments improve survival over traditional chemotherapy.
-Biochemotherapy (chemotherapy with cytokines IL-2 and IFN-α) combined with BRAF inhibitors improved survival for people with BRAF positive melanoma.
+Several treatments improve survival over traditional chemotherapy.
+Biochemotherapy (chemotherapy with cytokines IL-2 and IFN-α) combined with BRAF inhibitors improved survival for people with BRAF-positive melanoma.
 Biochemotherapy alone did not improve overall survival and had higher toxicity than chemotherapy.
 Combining multiple chemotherapy agents (polychemotherapy) did not improve survival over monochemotherapy.
 Targeted therapies result in relatively short progression-free survival (PFS) times.
-The therapy combination of dabrafenib and trametinib has a 3-year PFS of 23%, and 5-year PFS of 13%.
+The therapy combination of dabrafenib and trametinib has a 3-year PFS of 23% and a 5-year PFS of 13%.

+Lifileucel (Amtagvi) is a tumor-derived autologous T-cell immunotherapy that was approved for medical use in the United States in February 2024.